fernandopasik/adopter/README.md

 | --srcIgnoreMatch | Glob patterns to ignore files for tracking packages   | array   | []                    |
 | --srcMatch       | Glob patterns to match files for tracking packages    | array   | ["\*\*/\*.[jt]s?(x)"] |

+## Audit Information

+The tool runs on your codebase and displays two types of reports

+- Package and module usage
+- File imports coverage

+### Package and module usage

+This section displays a summary with amount of packages tracked, used and it's usage percentage.
+Also displays information on each package:

+- If package **is imported** in the codebase
+- If the package **is indirectly used** by other packages
+- What packages in the list are dependencies of the analyzed package
+- What packages in the list are dependents of the analyzed package
+- Which **modules are imported** in your codebase
+- Which **modules are not imported** in your codebase

+### File imports coverage

+This section displays a summary with the amount of files tracked and amount of files that import tracked packages.
+Also displays the list of files in your codebase and if and which packages and modules are imported on each file.

 ## License

 MIT (c) 2021 [Fernando Pasik](https://fernandopasik.com)